 Olin Business School

 Phone: (314) 935-6315

 For questions, please contact Genesis Steele, Asst.
 Director for Academic & Student Affairs.

-Orientation & enrollment activities for admitted 2023 Gateway to Business students may be reviewed on this page.
+Orientation & enrollment activities for admitted 2024 Gateway to Business students may be reviewed on this page (when available).

 Join Our Mailing List

-Want to stay informed & learn more about Gateway to Business?
-Join our mailing list.
+Stay informed & learn more about the Gateway to Business Program by joining our mailing list.

 Become A Program Mentor

-Current Olin Business School students can apply by Feb.
-28, 2023 to be a program mentor.
+Current Olin Business School students can apply by March 15, 2024 to be a mentor.

 The program was very informative and helpful in guiding me towards what I want to do later on in life.Luke, Rising Senior from Missouri